-PM is divided into two major categories: non-volatile PM (nvPM) and volatile PM (vPM), the former one being the majority of an engine’s PM direct emission and comprised between 0.015µm and 0.06µm (Rindlisbacher and Jacob, 2016).
+PM is divided into two major categories: non-volatile PM (nvPM) and volatile PM (vPM), the former being the majority of an engine’s PM direct emission and comprised between 0.015µm and 0.06µm (Rindlisbacher and Jacob, 2016).
 Pollutants directly emitted in their final form are called primary pollutants, while some of them, called precursors, are being transformed as they mix with ambient air, forming secondary pollutants.
-The nvPM category is mostly composed of black carbon and ultrafine soot (Rindlisbacher and Jacob, 2016). vPM is formed concurrently as several other gaseous components are exhausted from the nozzle engine and undergo complex transformations in the ambient air.
-Their composition and phase are more ambiguous to know as they depend on several parameters which are not yet fully understood. vPM may also undergo further transformations as it mixes with ambient air.
-Quite the contrary, as nvPM is mixed with the ambient air from the nozzle engine their shape mass and number does not change (Rindlisbacher and Jacob, 2016).
+The nvPM category is mostly composed of black carbon and ultrafine soot (Rindlisbacher and Jacob, 2016). vPM is formed concurrently as several other gaseous components are emitted from the engine nozzle and undergo complex transformations in the ambient air.
+Their composition and phase are more ambiguous to know as they depend on several parameters which are not yet fully understood. vPM may also undergo further transformations as they mix with ambient air.
+Quite the contrary, as nvPM is mixed with the ambient air from the engine nozzle their shape mass and number does not change (Rindlisbacher and Jacob, 2016).

 this part will soon be update, please check again in few days

-WHO, founded in 1948, first reports its concern about air pollution in 1958 (World Health Organization.
-Expert Committee on Environmental Sanitation, 1958), where a hundred of species are identified as an outdoor air pollutant and harmful towards human, and in which smoke is already recognized as an indicator of “air contaminant”.
-The definition of PM may not be clearly yet stated, but WHO recognizes the particularly hazardous aspect of “solid particles (…) [generally] larger than 2µm but may be as small as 0.1µm”.
-Fluctuations of meteorological data depending on the season and the hour of the day is enhanced, to highlight the importance of accurate meteorological data, as well as accurate data about topology characteristics of the considered place.
-WHO also recommends in this report air pollution to be measured with “the degree of blackness” of smoke using “Ringelmann chart or a similar device”, though the WHO recognize the limitations of the method.
-WHO calls policies’ makers for regulation rather than legislation on air quality.
-No standard is fixed, as it might affect economical balance of some fields without guarantying absence of health impact.
+The WHO, founded in 1948, first reported its concerns about air pollution in 1958 (World Health Organization.
+Expert Committee on Environmental Sanitation, 1958), when a hundred species were identified as outdoor air pollutants and harmful towards humans, and in which smoke was already recognized as an indicator of “air contaminant”.
+The definition of PM may not be yet have been clearly stated, but WHO recognized the particularly hazardous aspect of “solid particles (…) [generally] larger than 2µm but may be as small as 0.1µm”.
+The importance of fluctuations of meteorological data depending on the season and the hour of the day were also underlined to highlight the need for accurate meteorological data, as well as accurate data about topological characteristics of the place being considered.
+WHO also recommended in this report that air pollution be measured with “the degree of blackness” of smoke using the “Ringelmann chart or a similar device”, though the WHO recognized the limitations of the method.
+The WHO called on policy makers for regulation rather than legislation on air quality.
+No standard was fixed, as it might have affected the economic balance of some sectors without guaranteeing an absence of health impacts.

-In 1987, WHO publishes the first edition of Air Quality for Europe Guideline (World Health Organization (WHO), 2017).
-It is the first time WHO provides guidance on PM10 concentration with numerical values.
-PM10 are referred as “total suspended/total thoracic particles”, measured by gravimetric methods, and are recommended to be assessed alongside sulphur.
-The recommended concentration is of 125µg/m3 for a short term (24-hour average) and 50 µg/m3 for long term (1-year average) WHO recommends not to regard these values as standards below which no health impact occurs, as the contrary had been reported.
+In 1987, WHO published the first edition of Air Quality for Europe Guideline (World Health Organization (WHO), 2017).
+It is the first time the WHO provided guidance on PM10 concentration with numerical values.
+PM10 were referred to as “total suspended/total thoracic particles”, measured by gravimetric methods, and a recommendation was made for them to be assessed alongside sulphur.
+The recommended concentration was 125µg/m3 for a short term (24-hour average) and 50 µg/m3 for long term (1-year average).
+WHO recommended that these values were not standards below which no health impact occurs, as the contrary had been reported.

-A second edition of the Air Quality for Europe Guideline is published in 2000.(WHO Regional Office for Europe, 2000).
-PM is reported in the “Classical pollutants” category, separately from sulphur oxides, and the difference is made between PM10 and PM2.5.
-For short term exposure, PM10 low level is defined to be of 100µg/m3 on a 24-hour average or below.
-However, WHO maintains its warning concerning “[the] current database [which] does not allow the derivation of a threshold below which no effects occur.”
-It is stated that PM10 is more hazardous than a coarse fraction (between 10µm and 2.5µm) and that PM issue is not significantly affected by the difference rural/urban nature of the localisation.
-It is the first time that the WHO introduces recommendations on PM2.5, stating that the hazardous effect of PM10 depends on its provenance and composition, especially if a lot of PM2.5 is present.
-PM2.5 is thus a better indicator of health effects than PM10.
-While previous reports 13 years ago gingerly recommended PM10 concentrations to be below 125µg/m3 for a short term (24-hour average) and 50 µg/m3 for long-term, the report from 2000 recommends lower levels.
-The short term recommended limit falls to 100 µg/m3, while the annual exposure falls to 30 µg/m3.
-Furthermore, WHO also suggests a recommended value for PM2.5 long-term exposure of 20 µg/m3.
-Once again, the WHO advises taking this recommendation with caution and recommend to base policies on the risk assessment graphics.
+A second edition of the Air Quality for Europe Guideline was published in 2000.(WHO Regional Office for Europe, 2000).
+PM was reported in the “Classical pollutants” category, separately from sulphur oxides, and the difference was made between PM10 and PM2.5.
+For short term exposure, PM10 low level was defined as 100µg/m3 on a 24-hour average or below.
+However, WHO maintained its warning concerning “[the] current database [which] does not allow the derivation of a threshold below which no effects occur.”
+It was stated that PM10 is more hazardous than a coarse fraction (between 10µm and 2.5µm) and that the PM issue is not significantly affected by the difference between rural/urban nature location.
+It was the first time that the WHO had introduced recommendations on PM2.5, stating that the hazardous effect of PM10 depends on its provenance and composition, especially if a large volume of PM2.5 is present.
+PM2.5 was thus a better indicator of health effects than PM10.
+While previous reports 13 years ago tentatively recommended PM10 concentrations to be below 125µg/m3 for a short term (24-hour average) and 50 µg/m3 for long-term, the report from 2000 recommended lower levels.
+The short term recommended limit fell to 100 µg/m3, while the annual exposure fell to 30 µg/m3.
+Furthermore, WHO also suggested a recommended value for PM2.5 long-term exposure of 20 µg/m3.
+Once again, the WHO advised taking this recommendation with caution and recommended that policies be based on risk assessment graphics.

-2006 third edition on air quality extends its recommendation on a global scale (international), and distinguishes for the first time indoor and outdoor air quality (World Health Organization (WHO), 2006).
-This report recommends a more stringent concentration for both PM2.5 and PM10.
-For PM10 WHO recommends not to exceed 20µg/m3 on a 1-year averages concentration and 50µg/m3 on a 24-hour average.
-For PM2.5 WHO recommends not to exceed 10µg/m3 on a 1-year averages concentration and 25µg/m3 on a 24-hour average.
-The WHO warns that these concentrations are not a guaranty of safety for health for all the population and adds explicitly “the standard-setting process needs to aim at achieving the lowest concentrations possible in the context of local constraints, capabilities and public health priorities”.
-The WHO encourages countries to decrease their standardized threshold concentration values for PM progressively.
-Accordingly, WHO recommends intermediary concentrations to reach before complying with the recommended values.
+In 2006, a third edition on air quality extended the WHO’s recommendation to a global scale (international), and distinguished, for the first time, indoor and outdoor air quality (World Health Organization (WHO), 2006).
+This report recommended a more stringent concentration for both PM2.5 and PM10.
+For PM10 WHO recommended not to exceed 20µg/m3 on a 1-year average concentration and 50µg/m3 on a 24-hour average.
+For PM2.5 WHO recommended not to exceed 10µg/m3 on a 1-year average concentration and 25µg/m3 on a 24-hour average.
+The WHO warned that these concentrations are not a guarantee of safety for health for all the population and stated explicitly that “the standard-setting process needs to aim at achieving the lowest concentrations possible in the context of local constraints, capabilities and public health priorities”.
+The WHO encouraged countries to decrease their standardized threshold concentration values for PM progressively.
+Accordingly, WHO recommended intermediary concentrations to be reached before complying with the recommended values.

-ICAO engine’s emission regulation is based on the ground level emission, occurring during the Landing-Take-off cycle (LTO).
-In 1981, ICAO adopts its “first smoke, fuel venting, and gaseous emissions standards for turbojet and turbofan”(Rindlisbacher and Jacob, 2016), that is the Smoke Number (SN).
+ICAO’s engine emission regulation is based on the ground level emissions, occurring during the Landing-Take-off cycle (LTO).
+In 1981, ICAO adopted its “first smoke, fuel venting, and gaseous emissions standards for turbojet and turbofan”(Rindlisbacher and Jacob, 2016), that is the Smoke Number (SN).
 SN is dimensionless and measured from “the loss of reflectance of a filter used to trap smoke particle from a prescribed mass of exhaust per unit area of filter” (Rindlisbacher and Jacob, 2016).
-This is done for each of the four setting of the LTO cycle (taxiing, take-off, idle, landing).
-SN is calculated as follow:
+This is done for each of the four settings of the LTO cycle (taxiing, take-off, idle, landing).
+SN is calculated as follows:

 Where Rw and Rs are the absolute reflectance of the clean filter material and the stained filter respectively.
 The regulatory limit is a function of the rated thrust (FOO) .
 SN does not allow the assessment of PM concentration without assuming certain hypotheses.